-For the year ended January 31, 2019 ("Fiscal 2018"), the Company's annual impairment testing yielded no impairments of goodwill.
+For the year ended January 31, 2020, the Company determined goodwill was impaired and recorded a \$47.0 goodwill impairment charge.
+For the years ended January 31, 2019 and 2018, the Company's annual impairment testing yielded no impairments of goodwill or the indefinite-lived intangible asset.

 Long-Lived Assets-Long-lived assets, such as property and equipment and purchased intangibles subject to amortization, are tested for impairment when there is evidence that events or changes in circumstances indicate that the carrying amount of an asset may not be recovered.
 An impairment loss is recognized when the undiscounted cash flows expected to be generated by an asset (or group of assets) is less than its carrying amount.
 Any required impairment loss is measured as the amount by which the asset's carrying value exceeds its fair value and is recorded as a reduction in the carrying value of the related asset and a charge to operating results.
-For the years ended January 31, 2019, 2018 and 2017, there were no impairments of long lived assets.
+For the years ended January 31, 2020, 2019 and 2018, there were no impairments of long lived assets.